Shop Subscribe

 Functional Decorations With Paper & Tape

-Paper and tape are a teacher’s best friends, and make it very easy to create a cubby system that looks great with the classroom theme.
+Paper and tape are a teacher’s best friends, and they make it very easy to create a cubby system that looks great with any classroom theme.
 It also makes personalizing the cubbies for individual students more fun.
-Give each student a color, number, photo, or animal and make the cubbies stand out with decorative tape and colored paper.
+Give each student a color, number, photo, or animal, and make the cubbies stand out with decorative tape and colored paper.

 Student Photo Booth

 Take a picture of each student on the first day of school.
 Instead of assigning them a color or name to remember, simply put their picture on their cubby.
-This works especially well for students who cannot read yet as they can find their cubby just by seeing their own smiling face looking back at them!
+This works especially well for students who cannot read yet, as they can find their cubby just by seeing their own smiling faces looking back at them!

 Themed to Fit the Classroom

 Use borders, letters, and images that match the classroom decor and decorate the cubbies.
-This will make them blend in to the overall classroom theme, rather than standing out as a purely functional tool.
+This will make them blend into the overall classroom theme rather than stand out as a purely functional tool.

 Have your own ideas for making cubbies a stylish and useful part of the classroom?
 Tell us all about it in the comments below!